abreheret/circular_buffer/README.md

-circular_buffer
+Circular Buffer
 ===============

-simple implemetation of circular buffer in c
+Simple implemetation of circular buffer in c

 Example :